VMBlakelock/saute-and-skewers-greekfood/README.md

 [Recipes](wireframes/recipes-mobile.png)

 ### Surface

 Front-end visuals where based on:
  - A great brand design.
  - Traditional Greek colours.
- - Powerful images.
+ - Powerful food images.
- - Enlighting text in which it is anticipated that the user would feel positive and maybe daydream to another world.
+ - Enlighting text, in which it is anticipated that the user would feel positive and maybe daydream to travel or be inspired to cook.

 The typography colours and fonts therefore where important to promote traditional greek culture, with a tempting, feel good reaction.
 With the Greek flag and its symbolic colours of blue and white, the sites aim was to incorporate this into its design.

-Users will see that Saute & Skewers chose a simplistic design with ample whitespace to provide an instant attraction on site opening.
+Users will see that Sauté & Skewers chose a simplistic design with ample whitespace to provide an instant attraction on site opening.

  - colour: #0d47a1 blue darken-4 from Materialize CSS
  - colour: rgb(2, 32, 114) from Colorcodehex